kiyoon/cystage_ticketing_gen/README.md

 Example entry: Undergraduate discount
 Desired output: <span style="background-color:rgba(234, 104, 162, 1); color:white">&nbsp;Undergraduate discount </span> (with white text, pink background)

+## access_token.ini

+Take a look at `access_token_example.ini`.
+It includes tokens and login ids.
+Beware not to publish this file!

+## config.ini

+This configures default text for uploading SNS and blog.

 ## Executing program

-When formatting `input.csv` is done, execute in a command line prompt as follows:
+When formatting `input.csv`, `access_token.ini`, and `config.ini` is done, execute in a command line prompt as follows:

 `python ticketing_gen.py`

 Output files will be generated in the same folder.

+Then, it will start uploading them to Instagram, Facebook page, Dropbox.
+It will post a post to Naver blog, with the images on Dropbox.